codersclub/DRKB/database/sybase/delphi_sybase_manual/index.md

 ::: {style="text-align: left; text-indent: 0px; padding: 0px 0px 0px 0px; margin: 0px 0px 0px 48px;"}
   ---- ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
   9. If you want to modify data in an existing table, right click on the name of the table you wish to modify and select 'View Data'.
 This will bring up a window named 'Interactive SQL', which contains three sections.
-The first section, labeled 'SQL Statements' contains the command line 'SELECT * FROM \"DBA\".\"department\"', where department is the name of the table you chose.
+The first section, labeled 'SQL Statements' contains the command line 'SELECT * FROM "DBA"."department"', where department is the name of the table you chose.
 The middle section, labeled 'Messages', will be blank.
 The last section is labeled 'Results' and contains a list of the column headers and all the information that is associated with it.
   ---- ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 :::